Tetris effect: Game transfer phenomena

-A series of empirical studies with over 6,000 gamers has been conducted since 2010 into game transfer phenomena (GTP), a broadening of the Tetris effect concept coined by Angelica B. Ortiz de Gortari in her thesis.
+A series of empirical studies with over 6,000 gamers has been conducted since 2010 into "game transfer phenomena" (GTP), a broadening of the Tetris effect concept coined by Angelica B. Ortiz de Gortari in her thesis.
+(She had involuntarily experienced viewing items on a store shelf as if through a rifle scope.)
 GTP is not limited to altered visual perceptions or mental processes but also includes auditory, tactile and kinaesthetic sensory perceptions, sensations of unreality, and automatic behaviours with video game content.
 GTP establishes the differences between endogenous (e.g., seeing images with closed eyes, hearing music in the head) and exogenous phenomena (e.g., seeing power bars above people's head, hearing sounds coming from objects associated with a video game) and between involuntary (e.g., saying something involuntarily with video game content) and voluntary behaviours (e.g., using slang from the video game for amusement).
+Awareness of GTP among healthcare professionals is currently lacking, resulting in documented cases of misdiagnosed psychosis and unnecessary use of anti-psychotics in patients who were experiencing GTP.
+Individuals with pre-existing hallucinatory tendencies are more likely to experience the effects of GTP, although individuals who do not display these tendencies may still experience GTP, likely at a lower degree.
+Recent research has begun to explore other clinical applications of GTP, particularly among adolescents and young adults.
+Today, over 20 studies have been published.

 History

 The earliest known reference to the term appears in Jeffrey Goldsmith's article, "This is Your Brain on Tetris", published in Wired in May 1994:

 No home was sweet without a Game Boy in 1990.
 That year, I stayed "for a week" with a friend in Tokyo, and Tetris enslaved my brain.
 At night, geometric shapes fell in the darkness as I lay on loaned tatami floor space.
 Days, I sat on a lavender suede sofa and played Tetris furiously.
 During rare jaunts from the house, I visually fit cars and trees and people together. [...]

 The Tetris effect is a biochemical, reductionistic metaphor, if you will, for curiosity, invention, the creative urge.
 To fit shapes together is to organize, to build, to make deals, to fix, to understand, to fold sheets.
 All of our mental activities are analogous, each as potentially addictive as the next.

 The term was rediscovered by Earling (1996), citing a use of the term by Garth Kidd in February 1996.
 Kidd described "after-images of the game for up to days afterwards" and "a tendency to identify everything in the world as being made of four squares and attempt to determine 'where it fits in'".
 Kidd attributed the origin of the term to computer-game players from Adelaide, Australia.
 The earliest description of the general phenomenon appears in Neil Gaiman's science fiction poem "Virus" (1987) in Digital Dreams.
-The ending of The Witness resembles the Tetris effect, where the unnamed protagonist is taken out of the game's virtual reality and sees the game's puzzles in real-world objects.
-It is also suggested as early as 1930 in Vladimir Nabokov’s novel The Defence, featuring a chess player who begins to see elements of Chess in real-world situations, eventually driving him to madness.

 In 2018, the term was announced as the name of a new Tetris game on the PlayStation 4 by Enhance.